Dr Marek Tesar

 - 2013 Dean’s list award in recognition of excellence achieved in a PhD thesis

-- 2012 Philosophy of Education Society of Australasia annual doctoral award recipient in recognition of scholarly excellence
+- 2012 Philosophy of Education Society of Australasia award recipient in recognition of scholarly excellence

-- 2010 University of Auckland Doctoral scholarship award recipient
+- 2010 University of Auckland Doctoral Scholar award recipient

 - 2009 New Zealand Tertiary College Tinana award for excellence in teaching recipient

-- Serving on relevant Faculty and University Committees associated with this role.
+- Chairing and serving on relevant Faculty and University Committees associated with this role.